expo/router/docs/docs/lab/styles.md

 ## Global Styles

+> First available in `expo-router@1.2.2`.

-> Global styles are web-only, usage will cause your application to diverge visually on native.
+> Warning: Global styles are web-only, usage will cause your application to diverge visually on native.

 You can import a CSS file from any component.
 The CSS will be applied to the entire page.